 If the packages for Peru adventure tours below don´t meet with your expectations, you can use them as models and tailor-make your own Peru adventure tour with us.
 Together we choose your destinations, events, adventures and the length of your journey.

-The 20 days Peru Ultimate Adventure tour is perfect for the hardcore adventure traveller in Peru.
-It is full of adventure activities in Peru, like; trekking in the Colca Canyon, kayaking on Lake Titicaca with overnight in a native family’s home, mountain biking, river rafting, and the Inca Trail to Machu Picchu.
-Be ready for a real challenge with adventures in Peru.
+The 20 day Peru Ultimate Adventure tour is perfect for the hardcore adventure travelers in Peru.
+It is full of adventure activities in Peru, like; trekking in ...

 Peru is a hikers ‘ paradise, with peaks, valleys and mountain ranges which offer challenges of varying difficulty.
 The Peruvian Andes with Inca hiking trails as well as hiking trails through ruins from before the Inkas time, offers views of deep valleys, snow-capped peaks, waterfalls, glaciers and forests where you meet people known for their hospitality in their picturesque villages.
 Trails in Peru offers you endless combinations of all levels of experience and difficulty.